arshdeep4909/web-hosting/README.md

 - used the previouly built collapsible component to design the block
 - a lot of critical adjustments very importnat here

+Hero

+- the top most component with the black background
+- used gird-1X2 and block component in sync to get the layout
+  -texta align was to be adjusted for larger screens